 The authors argued that the result of these factors was a failure to provide strong evidence of impact at a time when governments increasingly demanded justification of program funding through social and economic benefit.

 It should be noted that there are a range of tools to conduct outcomes assessments of programs that are available.
-Currently, a number of members of the social services community are developing and trialling outcomes approaches (such as the CSSA shared outcomes framework), while the Department of Social Services is working on outcome components within its DEX measurement tool.
+Currently, a number of members of the social services community are developing and trialing outcomes approaches (such as the CSSA shared outcomes framework), while the Department of Social Services is working on outcome components within its DEX measurement tool.

 However, a limitation for many models is that they do not adopt a consistent or holistic definition of outcomes, while many focus on measurement techniques and economic analysis tools (such as with NDIS actuarial modelling).
 This risks not capturing the full impact of innovative social service programs.